Mentoring Program

 Bloomberg News

-Anders covers wealth and executive compensation for Bloomberg News, specializing in rich people who do bad stuff.
+Anders covers billionaires and wealth for Bloomberg News in Kuala Lumpur, specializing in rich people’s questionable business dealings.
 Previously he worked at The Deal, Reuters and CNN.
+He graduated from the BER program in 2013.

 Matthew G. Miller